michaelfeurstein/docker-images/README.md

 **simplynx**

-an image running next-scripting framework (nx 2.4.0) and tdom 0.9.5
+An image running next-scripting framework (nx 2.4.0) and tdom 0.9.5
 `entrypoint.sh` is setup to take in arguments to start a tcl/nx script inside image
 `runExample.tcl` and `testFile.tcl` are not included in image
+Note that `runExample.tcl` will create an example.txt in /usr/local bind mounted directory

 run `runExample.tcl` with simplynx:
 `docker run -v /path/to/host/dir/simplynx/:/usr/local/ simplynx:latest /usr/local/runExample.tcl`